Serverless-Devs/Serverless-Devs/docs/en/cicd.md

       - run: npm install
       - run: npm install -g @serverless-devs/s
       - run: s config add --AccessKeyID ${{secrets.AccessKeyID}} --AccessKeySecret ${{secrets.AccessKeySecret}} -a default
-      - run: s deploy
+      - run: s deploy -y --use-local
 ```

 Description:
 - `run: npm install -g @serverless-devs/s`: Installs Serverless Devs of the latest version by using npm.
 - `run: s config add --AccessKeyID ${{secrets.AccessKeyID}} --AccessKeySecret ${{secrets.AccessKeySecret}} -a default`: Configures key information by using the config command.
-- `run: s deploy`: Deploys a project by using the deploy command.
+- `run: s deploy -y --use-local`: Deploys a project by using the deploy command.
 You can use the build command to build a project.

 Notes: The key information can be obtained by using ${{secrets.*}}.
 You must configure the keys that are required and Key in GitHub Secrets.
 In the preceding example, Key for AccountID, AccessKeyID, and AccessKeySecret are required.
 Follow the following steps to configure the keys: